hristokbonev/MagiDict/README.md

 ### 3. List or Tuple of Keys in Brackets

 Use a list or tuple of keys for deep sefe access.
 Missing keys and keys with `None` values return an empty `MagiDict`.
-If the entire tuple is an actual key in the dict, it prioritizes and returns that value:
+If the entire tuple is an actual key in the dict, it prioritizes and returns that value.
+The caveat of this is that you cannot strictly access tuple keys that don't exist, as it will return an empty MagiDict instead of raising KeyError.
+For that, use the strict `strict_get()` method.

 ```python
 md = MagiDict({